-Learning a new hobby can seem intimidating in the beginning.
+Learning a new hobby can feel intimidating in the beginning.
 Everything is new and there are so many things to learn.
 You might think, “Is this hobby even worth it?”
 Or, “Will I ever get the hang of this or am I just wasting my time?”

 A hobby is something you love to do, especially as a way to wash away the stresses life can sometimes bring.
 You stressing about learning a new hobby is the last thing I want.
 That is why I’m here to help you learn to crochet the easy way!